julio-cfa/julio-cfa.github.io/blog/about-me.md

 # about me

-i am an offensive security professional who transitioned from the legal field to cybersecurity in 2019. i will try to use this blog as a way to document my journey.<br><br>
+I am an offensive security professional who transitioned from the legal field to cybersecurity in 2019.
+I will try to use this blog as a way to document my journey.<br><br>
-i currently hold a few certifications, such as cbbh, ewptxv2, ewptv1, ejptv1, crto, bscp, and more.<br><br>
+I currently hold a few certifications, such as CBBH, eWPTXv2, eWPTv1, eJPTv1, CRTO, BSCP, and more.<br><br>
-if you want, you can connect with me on [linkedin](https://linkedin.com/in/julio-cfa). see ya!
+If you want, you can connect with me on [Linkedin](https://linkedin.com/in/julio-cfa).
+See ya!